Learning to drive can be a daunting experience for some or smooth sailing for others, nobody's experience is ever the same.

 It's very important that you find the right instructor for you; that you get on well and you are comfortable with their style of teaching.

 When you have selected your instructor, you must complete at least 12 EDT lessons, but many people need more than that.
 As you may already be aware, there is a significant demand for lessons right across the country.
-Like theory tests, driving lessons were suspended for several months during the Level 5 restrictions and then reopened at first for essential workers only.

 So if you’re struggling to book lesson times, try to get in more practice where possible with your sponsor (the fully qualified driver who accompanies you) – it’s better to keep things up, rather than leaving long gaps of no driving between lessons.
 Never drive unaccompanied - the laws around learner drivers have not changed during the pandemic.
 As mentioned already, learners must hold a valid permit, display L-plates and be accompanied by a fully qualified driver (not another learner or a novice).